XTxiatong/XTxiatong.github.io/_pages/about.md

 Research directions
 ======
-My research focuses on health data science and machine learning for heart-related applications.
-I have been working in the following areas: modeling audio for ubiquitous respiratory and cardiac health monitoring, SSL and LLM-powered generalized machine learning for healthcare, uncertainty quantification for safety-critical health applications, and decentralized machine learning for privacy-sensitive health data.
+My research focuses on health data science and machine learning for health-related applications.
+I have been working in the following areas:
+**Precision health:**
+1) modeling audio for ubiquitous respiratory and cardiac health monitoring,
+2) SSL and LLM-powered generalized machine learning for healthcare,
+3) uncertainty quantification for safety-critical health applications, and decentralized machine learning for privacy-sensitive health data.
+**Public health**
 I am passionate about using AI and machine learning to build a better future, particularly in the health sector.
 I hope my research can enhance efficiency, accessibility, and affordability in healthcare.